 Privacy Policy

-- •Walmart keeps data as long as needed for the stated purposes and law, and it permanently destroys biometric data when the purpose ends, after three years of inactivity, or when required by law.
+- •Walmart retains data as long as needed for the notice’s purposes, and it states it permanently destroys biometric identifiers under a schedule based on satisfaction of purpose, time, or law.